-Climate change is already affecting communities throughout Australia with average annual temperatures in 2019 of about 1.92°C above those in pre-industrial times.
+Climate change is already affecting communities throughout Australia, with 2020 being tied with 2016 as the hottest years on record, at 1.2°C above pre-industrial times.
 As a result, Australia has also experienced changes in extreme weather, with more frequent and intense heatwaves, storms, flooding and bushfires.
 All government departments, agencies and institutes are required to plan, develop and implement strategies to address current and projected changes to our climate.